AEPFS2025Group9/RoomRoam/README.md

 ### 2.2 Tools and Technologies We Used
 #### Language and Database
 We used Python to build the whole system because it’s straightforward and easy to work with in teams.
 For storing the data, we chose a simple local SQL database.
-Instead of using a full ORM like SQLAlchemy, we wrote our own data access classes to keep things more transparent.
 #### PyCharm and GitHub
 Most of the development was done in PyCharm.
 It made writing, testing, and navigating the code a lot easier.
 We also connected everything with GitHub, which we used regularly to keep track of code changes, collaborate through branches and pull requests, and review each other's work.
 #### Deepnote for Testing and Validation